BadrOuaddah/Student-Application/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# BackEnd
+The programming language used is Java :coffee: and the Framework used is Spring :leaves: by IntelliJ IDEA :computer: .

+# SQL
+MySQL is an open-source relational database management system.
+As with other relational databases, MySQL stores data in tables made up of rows and columns.
+Users can define, manipulate, control, and query data using Structured Query Language, more commonly known as SQL

 # tasks carried out :
 - [X] create find all method or get method